WebAssembly/spec/proposals/annotations/Overview.md

 * Neither the syntactic shape nor the semantics is prescribed by the Wasm specification, though the Appendix might include a description of optional support for name section annotations and generic custom sections.

+* As an aside, the syntax of symbolic identifiers is extended to allow arbitrary strings in the form `$"..."`.

 * This proposal only affects the text format, nothing else.